enzotiberghien/weather_app/README.md

 # weather_app
-Weather web app to use a public api.
+Weather web app that use a public api.